Diamonds as the key to unravel the origin of Earth's water

 The origin of Earth's water is still an unsolved mystery in Earth Sciences.
 Yet, answering this question is paramount in order to validate planetary accretion models and determine the conditions for life-sustainable planets to form.

-Comparison of D/H Ratios
+Importance of D/H Ratio

-Comparing Earth's original deuterium-to-hydrogen ratio (D/H) with those of Solar System objects such as meteorites, comets, and the solar nebula can constrain the provenance of water.
+Comparing Earth's original deuterium-to-hydrogen ratio (D/H) with those of Solar system objects such as meteorites, comets, and the solar nebula can constrain the provenance of water.
 However, while D/H is precisely determined for extra-terrestrial objects, the exact value for Earth is not known.
 This uncertainty arises from the fact that Earth's primordial D/H has been lost since its formation due to surface and mantle geological processes.

 Challenges in Current Estimates